Deng Xiaoping: Further reforms

 We mustn't fear to adopt the advanced management methods applied in capitalist countries ...
 The very essence of socialism is the liberation and development of the productive systems ...
 Socialism and market economy are not incompatible ...
 We should be concerned about right-wing deviations, but most of all, we must be concerned about left-wing deviations.

-Although Deng provided the theoretical background and the political support to allow economic reform to occur, the general consensus amongst historians is that few of the economic reforms that Deng introduced were originated by Deng himself.
+Although Deng provided the theoretical background and the political support to allow reform and opening up to occur, the general consensus amongst historians is that few of the economic reforms that Deng introduced were originated by Deng himself.
 Premier Zhou Enlai, for example, pioneered the Four Modernizations years before Deng.
 In addition, many reforms would be introduced by local leaders, often not sanctioned by central government directives.
 If successful and promising, these reforms would be adopted by larger and larger areas and ultimately introduced nationally.
 An often cited example is the household responsibility system, which was first secretly implemented by a poor rural village at the risk of being convicted as "counter-revolutionary".
 This experiment proved very successful.
 Deng openly supported it and it was later adopted nationally.
 Many other reforms were influenced by the experiences of the East Asian Tigers.

 This was in sharp contrast to the pattern of perestroika undertaken by Mikhail Gorbachev, in which most major reforms originated with Gorbachev himself.
 The bottom-up approach of Deng's reforms, in contrast to the top-down approach of perestroika, was likely a key factor in the success of the former.

 Deng's reforms actually included the introduction of planned, centralized management of the macro-economy by technically proficient bureaucrats, abandoning Mao's mass campaign style of economic construction.
 However, unlike the Soviet model, management was indirect through market mechanisms.
 Deng sustained Mao's legacy to the extent that he stressed the primacy of agricultural output and encouraged a significant decentralization of decision making in the rural economy teams and individual peasant households.
 At the local level, material incentives, rather than political appeals, were to be used to motivate the labor force, including allowing peasants to earn extra income by selling the produce of their private plots at free market value.

 Under Deng Xiaoping's leadership, the Cultural Revolution-era trend towards localizing authority over state-owned enterprises was reversed, and SOE management was again centralized.

+In alignment with Deng's pragmatism, he praised and substantially improved the reputation of Qing official Qishan, who was formerly criticised for his pragmatic approach against the British in the First Opium War.